Added by 13 members

 On August 3, 1932, a train pulled out of Denver carrying the most talked-about woman in America.
 In a private car, under armed guard, sat a small, composed figure.
 Lyda Trueblood was going home to prison.

 A decade earlier, in frontier Idaho, Lyda had been everything a wife should be: beautiful, charming, an excellent cook.
 Men fell for her easily.
 They also died easily―poisoned by arsenic she extracted from ordinary flypaper and stirred into their meals.
 Her brother-in-law.
 Her husband.
 Her baby daughter.
 Then another husband.
-And another.
+And two more.
 Six victims in five years.

-The 1921 trial made her a sensation― "Lady Bluebeard," the papers called her.
+The 1921 trial made her a sensation―"Lady Bluebeard," the papers called her.
 But who was the woman behind the headlines?
 What turned a Missouri farmer's daughter into a methodical killer?

 Now, on this train carrying her back after a daring prison escape, Lyda finally agreed to talk.
 What she revealed―and what she didn't��would haunt those who heard it.